Flat retainers create flat effort.

 Most marketing relationships are structured this way.
 And it explains why founders who think in first principles are abandoning retainers for performance-based partnerships.

+The flat retainer model is structurally broken because it rewards account retention over growth — your agency gets paid the same whether you grow 10% or 100%.
 You sign a contract for $15K a month.
 The agency assigns your account to a team juggling eight other clients.
 They build a workflow: weekly status calls, monthly reports, quarterly strategy reviews.

 The machine runs.
 Deliverables ship.
 Everyone stays busy.